rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 But, mechanisms to fetch select memories are important if the collection is large.
 The store (e.g., embedding-based search or graph retrieval) will determine the approach.

 [In practice this can be a deep topic](https://x.com/_mohansolo/status/1899630246862966837).
 Retrieval can be tricky.
 For example, [Generative Agents](https://ar5iv.labs.arxiv.org/html/2304.03442) scored memories on similarity, recency, and importance.
-[Simon Willison recently shared](https://simonwillison.net/2025/Jun/6/six-months-in-llms/) an example of memory retrieval gone wrong.
+[Simon Willison shared](https://simonwillison.net/2025/Jun/6/six-months-in-llms/) an example of memory retrieval gone wrong.
 GPT-4o injected location into an image based upon his memories, which was not desired.
-Users can feel that the context window “no longer belongs to them” if this is not done right!
+Poor memory retrieval can make users feel like the context window “no longer belongs to them”!

 ### Isolating Context